Evolution of the Agile Manager

 Curious on how a Product Owner grows?
 Have a look at this blog: Evolution of the Product Owner

-Curious on how a Development Team grows?
+Curious on how a Developer grows?
 Have a look at this blog: Evolution of the Development Team

 Looking for more reads\background information on this topic: